moliad/steel/README.md

 The apps and scripts here are setup to use the libraries within a subfolder or from an external source.

 There is a very simple way to get and update all the libs.
-You just need to run the get-github-slim-libs.r Rebol script.
-It is setup for SSH access by default (using Git protocol), but you can change it so that it uses an https connection.
+You just need to run the get-git-slim-libs.r Rebol script.
+It is setup for SSH access by default (using Git protocol), but you can change it so that it uses an https connection (use the -help option to get all options).

 Manual slim Setup